Grilled Chicken Caesar Salad

 This summer I have been having Caesar salad almost weekly so I thought it was time I finally shared my version of the BEST grilled chicken Caesar salad.

-It’s creamy, dreamy, and lighter in calories, and higher in protein.
+It’s creamy, dreamy, lighter in calories, and higher in protein.

-However, for this post, I went with an even lighter Caesar dressing that I would almost describe as a Caesar vinaigrette.
+However, I went with an even lighter Caesar dressing that I would almost describe as a Caesar vinaigrette for this post.

-I use some of the dressing for a chicken marinade and the rest to give the salad a big boost of flavor.
+I use some of the dressing for a chicken marinade and the rest to boost the salad’s flavor.

 This salad is easy and light and perfect for summer!